MobilityDB/MobilityDB/tools/codegen/inherited/INHERITANCE_MAP.md

   (memory `spatialrel-wrapper-surface-is-inherited-generate-it`: "NEXT = roll to cbuffer/rgeo/pose").
-- The **geo/tpoint/tgeo** family SQL surfaces are not in the `subtypes:` list at all (geo is the hand-written reference layout the generator was derived from).
+- The **geo/tpoint/tgeo** family SQL surfaces are not in the `subtypes:` list at all (geo is the hand-written reference layout the generator derives from).

 ## 7. The gap (roadmap, most-mechanical first)